Travelling with your therapy equipment is now made easier, thanks to ResMed’s device technology.

 While most of our devices will automatically compensate for higher altitude changes, some lightweight devices may require manual adjustment.
 If no adjustment is made, it may deliver less effective therapy.
-Please consult your doctor for more information.
+Please consult your local care provider for more information.

 Will the x-ray scanners at airport security affect my therapy device?

-Do I need to take my device with me if I need hospitalisation?
+Do I need to take my device with me if I need hospitalization?

-No. However if you're having surgery, it's very important that you tell both the surgeon and the anaesthetist that you have been diagnosed with obstructive sleep apnea (OSA) and are being treated with positive airway pressure therapy.
+Yes.
+If you’re having surgery, it’s very important that you tell both the surgeon and the anesthesiologist that you have been diagnosed with obstructive sleep apnoea (OSA) and are being treated with positive airway pressure therapy.